 A report is not necessary for the general use of restraints (for example, the routine movement or transfer of detainees).

-Staff shall prepare a use of force form (sample attached) for each incident involving use of force, including chemical agents, pepper spray, or other intermediate force weapons or application of progressive restraints (regardless of the level of detainee cooperation).
-The report shall identify the detainee(s), staff and others involved and describe the incident.
-If intermediate force weapons are used (e.g. collapsible steel baton or 36-inch straight (riot) baton), the location of the strikes must be reported on the use of force form.
+In SPCs and CDFs, staff shall prepare a "Use of Force" form (sample attached) for each incident involving use of force, including chemical agents, pepper spray, or other intermediate force weapons or application of progressive restraints (regardless of level of detainee cooperation).
+The report shall identify the detainee(s), staff, and others involved and describe the incident.
+If intermediate force weapons are used (e.g. collapsible steel baton or 36-inch straight (riot) baton), the location of the strikes must be reported on the Use of Force form.
 Each staff member shall complete a memorandum for the record to be attached to the original Use of Force form.
 The report, accompanied by the corresponding medical report(s), must be submitted to the facility administrator by the end of the shift during which the incident occurred.